 What R-Value Do I Need?

 Factors such as where in the home you’re installing insulation, your local climate and your budget should all be considered when choosing R-Value.
+If you are building a new home then you will need to meet the minimum requirements in your energy report, however you may choose to upgrade to a higher R-value in order to maximise your energy savings.
 In general, we recommend the following R-Values:

 - R2.5 or R2.7 acoustic insulation for internal walls.

 - A minimum of R4.0 for ceiling insulation.
 For cooler climates such as in Melbourne, Sydney and Adelaide, we recommend upgrading to R5.0 or R6.0 for ceiling applications.

 - A minimum R4.0 for insulation between floors.

 - R2.0 or R2.5 for underfloor insulation.